Researchers

 Nikolaj Scharff

 Nikolaj has primarily been involved in studies of Afrotropical Linyphiidae, with emphasis on the montane fauna of East Africa.
 Current research includes a revision and phylogenetic analysis of the araneid subfamily Gasteracanthinae.
-Nikolaj has recently been involved in the Assembling the Tree of Life project.

 Further information